IKIAM-NPLab/I_guayusa_chlorogenic_acids/Notebooks/Statistical_factory_design.md

-LC-MS/MS profiling and characterization of caffeoylquinic acids isomers in Ilex guayusa under different collection sites, plant age, and sunlight exposure
+Stadistical Factory design of LC-MS/MS profiling and characterization of caffeoylquinic acids isomers in Ilex guayusa under different collection sites, plant age, and sunlight exposure
 ================